suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-01-03-great-courses-on-kanopy.md

 author: lisa-brennan
 category: articles
 tag: elibrary
 excerpt: "Did you know that our Kanopy video streaming service gives you access to thousands of lessons from The Great Courses?
-We've picked out just a few examples of their huge range."
+We've picked out just a few examples of their huge range to inspire you during Jumpstart January."
 featured-image: /images/featured/featured-kanopy-great-courses.jpg
 featured-alt: "Writing Great Fiction, The Meaning of Life, Making Healthy Food Taste Great, Food, Science, and the Human Body"
 breadcrumb: articles